 When deciding your Incoterms, keep in mind that not all carriers support every one.
 So always check this with the carrier you want to ship internationally with.

 Want to know more about Incoterms, including the updated list for 2020, what each Incoterm means, and how to use them?
-Read our complete guide on Incoterms now.
+Then head over to our complete guide on Incoterms.

 Make sure to clearly communicate your Incoterm(s) and any other terms and conditions to your customers before they make the purchase.
 The Incoterm will determine what the customer is responsible for, including costs and transport.